RA-L Information for Editors

 - To supervise the automatic assignment of MSs to AEs, based on keyword matching, to check for possible COIs or other reasons to supersede the suggested assignment

-- To decide, in accord with the EiC, on the summary rejection of MSs
+- To decide, in accord with the EiC, on the editorial (summary) rejection of MSs

 - To ensure the timeliness of the review process